obayyub/Alphatoe/paper.md

             a.
 Subtract residual stream cases where certain move is present from cases where it's not present
             b. .95 of the variance is accounted for by 8 dimensions of the residual stream pre-mlp
             c.
 What is the PCA of the output of the individual attention heads?
 Are they writing to the same places?
         b.
-Understand the MLP with sparse autoencoders
+Understand the MLP with sparse autoencoders - know somethin'
         c.
 Can we trick the attention heads
             0,1,2
             mlp sees on move 1, move 3, and move 5